kamilburda/gimp-export-layers/README.md

 Known Issues
 ------------

+Sometimes, after you hit the Export button, it may seem as though nothing happens.
+In that case, the file format dialog may be displayed behind GIMP - if so, simply select the dialog to bring it up.

 Several users reported crashes on Windows and OS X when clicking on the menu entries.
 If the crashes occur to you, try reinstalling GIMP.